metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1beta1_manifest.md

 - `http_config` (Attributes) HTTP client configuration. (see [below for nested schema](#nestedatt--spec--receivers--pagerduty_configs--http_config))
 - `pager_duty_image_configs` (Attributes List) A list of image details to attach that provide further detail about an incident. (see [below for nested schema](#nestedatt--spec--receivers--pagerduty_configs--pager_duty_image_configs))
 - `pager_duty_link_configs` (Attributes List) A list of link details to attach that provide further detail about an incident. (see [below for nested schema](#nestedatt--spec--receivers--pagerduty_configs--pager_duty_link_configs))
-- `routing_key` (Attributes) The secret's key that contains the PagerDuty integration key (when using Events API v2).
-Either this field or 'serviceKey' needs to be defined.
-The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--pagerduty_configs--routing_key))
+- `routing_key` (Attributes) The secret's key that contains the PagerDuty integration key (when usingEvents API v2).
+Either this field or 'serviceKey' needs to be defined.The secret needs to be in the same namespace as the AlertmanagerConfigobject and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--pagerduty_configs--routing_key))
 - `send_resolved` (Boolean) Whether or not to notify about resolved alerts.
-- `service_key` (Attributes) The secret's key that contains the PagerDuty service key (when using integration type 'Prometheus').
-Either this field or 'routingKey' needs to be defined.
-The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--pagerduty_configs--service_key))
+- `service_key` (Attributes) The secret's key that contains the PagerDuty service key (when usingintegration type 'Prometheus').
+Either this field or 'routingKey' needs tobe defined.The secret needs to be in the same namespace as the AlertmanagerConfigobject and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--pagerduty_configs--service_key))
 - `severity` (String) Severity of the incident.
 - `url` (String) The URL to send requests to.